-When we first bought this house in Indio, it was called "Pacino," after the street name, which felt about as romantic as calling your firstborn "Highway 111."
-Then came "Casa Moto," a nod to our vintage motorcycles and mid-century vibes.
+When we first bought this house in Indio, it was called "Pacino," after the street name, which felt about as romantic as naming your firstborn "Highway 111."
+Then came "Casa Moto," a nod to vintage motorcycles and mid-century vibes.
 Solid enough.
-But as the house started taking shape, something didn't feel right.
+But as the house started taking shape, something didn't fit.

 We'd painted walls, sourced furniture, hosted guests, and yet the name felt like borrowed clothes.
 It described what we had in the house, not what the house was.
 Not what it felt like to be there.